Jenny Allard: University of Michigan (1987–1990)

-Head coach at Harvard (1995–2015)
+Head coach at Harvard (1995–2023)

 In 1992, Allard accepted a full-time coaching position as an assistant coach at the University of Iowa.
 In 1995, Allard accepted the head coaching position for the Harvard University softball team.
-She has been the head coach at Harvard for 21 seasons, compiling a career record of 536-400-3, and is the longest tenured softball coach in the Ivy League.
-She holds 313-249-1 overall record at Harvard, including a 127-49 record in the Ivy League.
-Harvard has won four Ivy League softball titles in its history, all during Allard’s time as coach.
-Allard has also been Harvard’s coach during each of its four 30-win seasons and its three NCAA Championship berths.
-She has coached 33 first-team All-Ivy League players selections, four Ivy League Players of the Year, three Ivy Pitchers of the Year and two Ivy Rookies of the Year.
+She was the head coach at Harvard for 29 seasons, compiling a career record of 688-518-4.
+She holds a 334-123-1 record in the Ivy League.
+Harvard has won nine Ivy League softball titles in its history, all during Allard’s time as coach.
+Allard has also been Harvard’s coach during each of its four 30-win seasons and its eight NCAA Championship berths.
+She has coached 33 first-team All-Ivy League players selections, seven Ivy League Players of the Year, eight Ivy Pitchers of the Year and seven Ivy Rookies of the Year.

 In 1998, Allard led Harvard to the best season in the history of the program, as the team recorded a 34-22 record, captured its first Ivy League championship with a perfect 12–0 league record and earned its first bid to the NCAA Championship, where it defeated Boston College in the regional.
 The Crimson was led in 1998 by Ivy Player of the Year Tara LaSovage and Pitcher of the Year Tasha Cupp.

 In 2000, Allard’s team won its second Ivy League championship and NCAA tournament berth.
 The 2000 Crimson went 11-1 in league play.
 In 2001, Harvard again won the Ivy League title after posting an 11–3 League record.
 In 2002, the team had a 31-10 record in 2002, breaking the record set by the 1998 team, and winning the ECAC championship.
 In 2007, Harvard won its fourth Ivy League championship under Allard with a record of 31–15 record and a 14–6 record in the Conference.
 Harvard also won back-to-back Ivy championships in 2011 and 2012.

 Allard earned a master's degree from the Harvard School of Education in 1999 and a master's in psychology from the Harvard Extension School in 2003.

+Head coach at Pittsburgh (2024–present)

+On June 19, 2023, Allard was named the head coach of the Pittsburgh Panthers softball team.